rohitv78/excel_merge_eg/README.md

 1. Edit the list-of-tables.txt to add the excel workbooks.
 Each line should be the relative path to the excel workbook you want to merge in.
 1. Prepare the individual excel workbooks. **One worksheet per workbook**.
 1. Open the `final-excel.xls` file.
 Then go `Tools -> Macro`.
 Choose GetSheets then click `Run`.
 This will then merge the worksheets from `workbook1.xlsx` and `workbook2.xlsx` and rename them 1 and 2.

+## How it Works

+The merging is done through visual basic macro in the `final-excel.xls` file.
+One can see and edit the code by choosing `Tools -> Macro` and then choosing to `Edit` the GetSheets macro.
+It uses the list-of-tables.txt to figure out which excel workbooks to merge in.